Avery Point Faculty eNotes

 - Students may not cooperate with or be an accessory to another’s academic misconduct.

 Academic Services: Academic Services include student, faculty, and information technology support and development along with curriculum and scheduling.
-Unless you are a faculty advisor or member of the Marine Sciences Department, your first point of contact at Avery Point is Cindy Bernardo (860-405-9289 Cynthia.Bernardo@uconn.edu).
+Unless you are a faculty advisor or member of the Marine Sciences Department, your first point of contact at Avery Point is Cindy Bernardo (860-405-9289) or Cynthia.Bernardo@uconn.edu).

 Academic Vision: Please see what makes a great University here!